 The A24-50 left Groote Eylandt in the Gulf of Carpentaria headed for Sorong, Indonesia.

 At 2345 hours the base at Cairns radioed A24-50.
 No reply was received.
 At 1700 hours on the following day, the “maximum endurance” of the black cat was deemed to have expired and the plane and crew were officially missing.

-An early report suggested that the black cat might have crashed into high ground; an outcome made more likely the darkness and inclement weather.
+An early report suggested that the Catalina might have crashed into high ground; an outcome made more likely the darkness and inclement weather.
 However, this theory was soon replaced by one in which A24-50 had gone down at sea.

 One enduring hypothesis as to the crew’s fate suggested that they had been captured and executed by the Japanese.
 Although there were no records of capture, this could not, itself, be considered conclusive.
 A letter to the wife of one missing crewmember explained:

 “In view of the consistent refusal of the Japanese to release full and reliable lists of prisoners of war held by them, it has been impossible for an official determination of your husband’s fate to be made.”

 Indeed, the initial report on the missing aircraft, produced by the Commanding Officer of No. 11 Squadron in 1943 included intelligence obtained from two Kai Islanders about the capture of 7 Australians by Japanese soldiers.
 However, without supporting evidence, the officer was cautious about overstating the significance of this information.
 His caution was warranted.
 More extensive investigation by the RAAF discovered that the executed personnel spoken about by the Kai islanders were not Australian, but American.

 In attempting to understand the fate of the 'Black Cat' and crew, one must also consider the absence of any witnesses among the islanders on the Aru and Kai islands, the conditions at the time of the flight, and the absence of any wreckage discovered on land.